 There are many different biogeographic regions in the Southern Ocean and MPAs will play a significant role in conserving representative portions of each.

-The original East Antarctic MPA proposal recommended seven areas for declaration as MPAs – each one with distinct biogeographic values.
-It provides for comprehensive management, research and monitoring plans for managing multiple uses, including fishing, within the MPAs and for refining the system in the future.
+The East Antarctic MPA proposal recommends three areas for declaration as MPAs.
+It provides for comprehensive management, research and monitoring plans for managing multiple uses, including fishing, within the MPAs.
 The proposal is jointly sponsored by Australia, France and the European Union.

 What is the foundation for the system of MPAs?

-The East Antarctic MPAs were developed in 2010 using the principles of comprehensiveness, adequacy and representativeness and were endorsed by the Scientific Committee of CCAMLR at both the 2011 annual meeting and at the Special Meeting of the Scientific Committee in 2013 as containing the best scientific evidence available.
+The East Antarctic MPA proposal was were developed in 2010 using the principles of comprehensiveness, adequacy and representativeness and has been endorsed by the Scientific Committee of CCAMLR on three occasions as containing the best scientific evidence available.